Functions and Powers of the EOC

 Develop our public image and strengthen our reputation as an independent, efficient and effective organisation.

-Promote our services and achievements through dissemination of useable and clear information.
+Promote our services and achievements through dissemination of usable and clear information.

 Review and Monitor for Improvements